I tried running and comparing time series foundation models on DGX Spark

 | Spike (instantaneous anomaly) | 0.965 | 0.968 | 0.981 |

-All three models achieve AUC above 0.96 for spikes, meaning instantaneous outliers can be detected with near certainty.
-The chart below shows a qualitative example: the prediction residual spikes sharply only at the injected spike points (red circles), which is visually easy to understand.
+All 3 models achieved AUC above 0.96 for spikes, meaning instantaneous outliers can be detected almost certainly.
+The chart below shows a qualitative example, where the prediction residuals spike sharply only at the injected spike points (red circles), making it visually clear as well.

-Level shifts score AUC 0.69–0.72, a moderate result.
-This suggests gradual equipment drift-type anomalies can be detected to a reasonable degree.
-Noise bursts score lower at AUC 0.64–0.67, suggesting that short-term high-frequency noise is likely to be missed by prediction FMs alone.
-This is exactly where dedicated anomaly detection models like NV-Tesseract should shine, and I'd like to compare them again once they're publicly available.
+Level shifts scored a moderate AUC of 0.69–0.72, meaning gradual drift-type anomalies similar to equipment degradation can be detected to some extent.
+Noise bursts scored lower at AUC 0.64–0.67, suggesting that short-term, high-frequency noise is easy to miss with prediction-based FMs alone.
+A dedicated anomaly detection model like NV-Tesseract should excel in this area, and it would be worth comparing once it's publicly available.

 NV-Tesseract

 According to the official NVIDIA Developer Blog (New NVIDIA NV-Tesseract Time-Series Models and Advancing Anomaly Detection for Industry Applications), NV-Tesseract is a Transformer-based model supporting three tasks: forecasting, anomaly detection, and classification.
-In particular, the anomaly detection variant (NV-Tesseract-AD) appears to be designed around a mechanism called segmented / multi-scale adaptive thresholding, targeting precise detection of subtle outliers in industrial sensors.
+In particular, anomaly detection (NV-Tesseract-AD) uses a mechanism called segmented / multi-scale adaptive thresholding, which appears to be designed for detecting subtle outliers in industrial sensors.

-A particularly notable real-world manufacturing example is the partnership with Cognite announced to coincide with the first day of GTC 2026 (March 16, 2026).
-A case study has been published of NV-Tesseract NIM running state predictions from reactor water level sensors at Celanese's chemical plant in Clear Lake, Texas.
-Celanese's pain point was that "traditional prediction models would produce bias jumps (stepped discontinuities in bias) every time manual sampling occurred, disrupting continuous operations" — the goal being to close this gap with real-time forecasting by NV-Tesseract.
+One striking real-world manufacturing example is the partnership with Cognite, announced on the first day of GTC 2026 (March 16, 2026).
+A case study has been published about running NV-Tesseract NIM for state prediction from reactor water level sensors at Celanese's chemical plant in Clear Lake, Texas.
+The challenge from Celanese's side was that "every time manual sampling occurred, conventional prediction models would cause bias jumps that disrupted continuous operation," and the goal is to bridge this gap with NV-Tesseract's real-time forecasting.

-What's interesting about the delivery format is that it connects Cognite's Industrial Knowledge Graph (a graph DB of equipment, sensors, and operational knowledge) to the NV-Tesseract NIM, making data context and model available together as a package.
-The target sectors extend beyond chemicals to energy, manufacturing, power and renewables, and heavy industry — suggesting a trajectory where industrial OT data platform providers serve as the gateway to optimize entire industrial lines.
-Combined with video foundation models like VSS and Cosmos, there seems to be a growing possibility of factory visualization progressing along both axes of "sensor time series + video."
+What's interesting about the delivery model is that it connects NVIDIA's NV-Tesseract NIM to Cognite's Industrial Knowledge Graph (a graph DB of equipment, sensors, and operational knowledge), providing a package where data context and the model are delivered together.
+The target sectors are stated to extend beyond chemicals to energy, manufacturing, power and renewable energy, and heavy industry, and it's clear that the intent is to deploy this through industrial OT data platform providers as a gateway to optimize entire production lines.
+Combined with video-based foundation models like VSS and Cosmos, there seems to be a trajectory toward factory visualization on two fronts: "sensor time series + video."

-The timeline for when it will be runnable locally on DGX Spark or Jetson is currently unannounced, but I look forward to it.
+The timeline for when it will be available to run locally on DGX Spark or Jetson is currently undetermined, but it's something to look forward to.

-Why did the benchmark results in Section 6 turn out the way they did?
-Looking at the internal architectures of the three models side by side, it becomes clear that design philosophy differences directly manifest as operational characteristics.
+Why did the benchmark results in Chapter 6 turn out the way they did?
+Looking at the internal structures of the 3 models side by side reveals that differences in design philosophy directly translate into differences in operational characteristics.

-Chronos-2 outputs all horizons at once in a single encoder + quantile head forward pass, so latency doesn't grow much as horizon increases.
-TimesFM 2.5 generates patch units autoregressively with a decoder, so latency grows with horizon length — but in exchange, it can leverage long context.
-These are their respective design trade-offs.
+Chronos-2 outputs the full horizon in a single forward pass via the encoder + quantile head, so latency doesn't increase much as the horizon grows.
+TimesFM 2.5 generates patch-by-patch autoregressively with a decoder, so latency grows with the horizon, but in exchange it can leverage long context — that's the design tradeoff.

 | Intended Use | Likely Best Choice |